gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 It worked!! 🎉

-`<StaticQuery/>` is utilized to query data using GraphQL, inside a component.
-It's usage can be clearly seen in `layout.js` above.
+> 💡 `<StaticQuery/>` can be used to query data from a component instead of a page.
+A future version of the tutorial will cover this in more detail.
+For now you can check out [the StaticQuery documentation for more info](/docs/static-query/).

 ![fake-title-graphql](fake-title-graphql.png)